CatoLynx/pyIBIS/README.md

 To use it in your code, just `import ibis`.

 ##Client-Server System
 I built a client-server system which is useful if you have some IBIS displays in your room and you want to control them over your local network.
-The both scripts don't come with the PyPi package, so you have to get them from the repository.
-Both `ibis_server.py` and `ibis_client.py` scripts can be run directly in a terminal.
-To see how to use them, use the `-h` flag on them or read the source code.
+The library contains `Client` and `Server` classes, to see how to use them, check out the `cmdline_client.py` and `cmdline_server.py` scripts in the `examples` folder.

 ##Graphical Display Simulation
 **Note:** For the simulator to work, you need to have the `PIL` module installed.